acageduser/DMA-Attack-Firmware-Customization/README.md

 #
 ## Purpose
 - #### Strategic Rationale
   - The decision to focus on evading anti-cheat systems is strategic.
 Anti-cheat systems, like BE and EAC, are highly funded, well-organized, and developed by intelligent professionals.
-These characteristics mirror how sophisticated hacking groups operate.
-By successfully evading such robust systems, the techniques developed can be adapted to broader cybersecurity applications, providing valuable insights into defending against equally well-funded and organized malicious entities.
+These characteristics **mirror how sophisticated hacking groups operate**.
+By successfully evading such strong systems, the techniques developed can be adapted to broader cybersecurity applications, providing valuable insights into defending against equally well-funded and organized malicious entities.

 This project demonstrates the customization of DMA firmware to evade detection by anti-cheat systems such as BattleEye (BE) and Easy Anti-Cheat (EAC).
 This work highlights expertise in firmware development, hardware manipulation, and cybersecurity, showcasing advanced skills that are highly valuable in the tech industry.